NoAnswerss/1stproject/README.md

 Used the following Mock-up for desktop
 ![Desktop - 1](https://user-images.githubusercontent.com/61190539/204389497-a546e98e-3bc7-489c-9d19-feadb787a2b3.png)

-And use the following mock-up for mobile
+And used the following mock-up for mobile

 ![iPhone 8 - 1](https://user-images.githubusercontent.com/61190539/204389603-dad8a675-51b7-47b8-96ae-d4037e1cdb46.png)